whitedragon10101/giv_anon_1239756/README.md

 **1)**

-Then to run the front end React app open a new terminal and cd into front_end_react and type
+To run the front end React app open a new terminal and cd into front_end_react and type

 ```
-npm install //just on the first time to install dependencies
+npm install //just the first time to install dependencies
 npm start
 ```

-This use node to start a server and serve the react app on  http://localhost:3000
+This uses node to start a server and serve the react app on  http://localhost:3000

 This usally opens a browser to use the app at this address automatically.